 For me, the SMWS took on a near ‘mythic’ quality.
 I would delight in their titles and the sometimes hilarious tasting notes.

-Now that I am living in Europe, I no longer have such limitations of Indian customs… True there are different ones, particularly with Brexit first making a mess of smooth shipments from Scotland followed by complete stop of direct imports from the UK, however there remain all sorts of options.
+Now that I am living in Europe, I no longer have such limitations of Indian customs… True there are different ones, particularly with Brexit first making a mess of smooth shipments from Scotland followed by a complete stop of direct imports from the UK, however, there remain all sorts of options.

 Cragganmore